Getting Started with NLP and spaCy Transcripts

 2:13 by calling Vincent with a lower letter V. Well, then I get a warning.

-2:20 It is warning me that no entity was detected, so Spacy is giving me a warning about it,
+2:20 It is warning me that no entity was detected, so spaCy is giving me a warning about it,

 2:25 but I can also see from the visual that right now, Vincent is no longer being detected as an entity.
 So that also serves as kind of a nice reminder.